Kakeya set: Besicovitch needle sets

 2n subtriangles in order of their direction.
 The needle can jump consecutive triangles using the "N" technique because the two lines at which these triangle were cut are parallel.

 What remains is to compute the area of the final shape.
-The proof is too hard to present here.
-Instead, we will just argue how the numbers might go.
+Due to difficulty and length constraints the final argument cannot be fully included.
+Instead, an example will be shown.

-Looking at the figure, one sees that the 2n subtriangles overlap a lot.
+Looking at the figure, it can be seen that the 2n subtriangles overlap a lot.
 All of them overlap at the bottom, half of them at the bottom of the left branch, a quarter of them at the bottom of the left left branch, and so on.

 Suppose that the area of each shape created with i merging operations from 2i subtriangles is bounded by Ai.

-Before merging two of these shapes, they have area bounded be 2Ai.
+Before merging two of these shapes, they have area bounded by 2Ai.

-Then we move the two shapes together in the way that overlaps them as much as possible.
+Then, move the two shapes together such that that they overlap as much as possible.